CharlieHdzMx/CharlieHdzMx.github.io/_posts/2022-08-01-Autosar_FuSa.md

 The changes of **OS context** can occur when a mixed ASIL level system is using both Safe BSW and non-Safe BSWM.
 The following figure shows a system with ASIL partitions and QM partitions:

 ![04](https://github.com/CharlieHdzMx/CharlieHdzMx.github.io/assets/6202653/27363240-79f2-4586-ad65-8c1b1936b209)
+QM SWCs shall change the OS context when they require interaction with Safe BSW; ASIL SWCs shall change the OS context when they require interaction with QM BSW.

+Since OS Context changes consume CPU load and memory, the distribution of SWCs and interaction/dependencies with other ASIL level SWCs shall be well defined to minimize the frequency of OS Context changes.
+To decide which BSW to use, either Safe or not, depends on the ratio of ASIL SWCs/QM SWCs.
+However, due to trusted functions, the context change, overhead and transition time is faster on Safe BSW.

+Safe BSW contains SafeNvM.
+SafeNvM provides safety features such as detection of corrupted or lost NVM blocks.
+Nonetheless, SafeNvM cannot ensure that all data are saved correctly in special cases such as having a reset before the stack is notified to write the NVM block.

+SafeBSW contains SafeEcuM.
+SafeEcuM corrects the post-build configuration distribution, corrects initialization issues and performs resets if necessary.

+## SafeOS

+SafeOS provides safety against memory and timing failures.
+SafeOs supports FFI strategies for single and multiple cores.

+Memory failures can be invalid pointers, stack overflow, writing invalid locations.

+Timing failures can be infinite cycles, frequent interruptions, long executions that affect scheduling time.

+SafeOs solve memory and timing failures by:

+1. Memory partitions that depend on the PS application and MPU (Memory Protection Unit) protection.
+2. Stack protection, sentinels and indicators that protect the stack from overflows or underflows.
+3. Timing protection, time monitoring and application termination.

+SafeOs contains mechanism to solve memory/timing failures such as:

+1. **MPU** SelfTest, OS context changes produce reset to MPU, therefore it is needed for MPU self test during initialization.
+2. **Memory Protection**
+3. **Timing protection**
+4. **Schedule table**.
+5. **Safe context switching**
+6. **Application termination**.
+7. **Reset of Individual Partitions**
+8. **Inter-OS application communication**

+## Timing Protection

+Timing protection uses execution budgets to limit the time that a task can last without affecting the schedule.
+For example, in the following figure, Task 1 has been delayed due Task2 and Task 3 calls.
+This delay causes a Deadline Violation which will call a protection hook.
+Protection Hook is a function that determines actions when a delay is present.
+The Deadline violation monitoring, then, is performed by the Application OS only for elements that have a locking deadline or execution budget.
 ![05](https://github.com/CharlieHdzMx/CharlieHdzMx.github.io/assets/6202653/9260b534-3cac-49ae-82c0-3c60ee7a3728)

 ![06](https://github.com/CharlieHdzMx/CharlieHdzMx.github.io/assets/6202653/b91e6954-e70e-4c0b-965a-44b6bee49a4b)